jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Why would Industrial Age institutions and businesses upgrade you?
 It just means they'd downgrade themselves.

-This is why regular people have super-advanced apps like Skype, Instagram, and Google Maps in their private lives.
+This is why regular people have super-advanced apps like Skype, Instagram, and Google Maps in our private lives.
 But, we're rushing to figure out how to work from home, checking mailboxes for unemployment checks, and wondering how we'll earn a living while a killer disease searches the globe for human hosts.

 Being so powerless is needless bullshit, to say the least.

 When nagging about TPS reports made us unhappy, we bought bigger TVs, cars, and houses.
 When the middle-class got too angry, we'd turn to Left and Right politics.
-We thought to march in a Tea Party parade, or watching a Bernie Sanders political speech, was doing our part to solve our society's problems.
+We thought marching in a Tea Party parade, or watching a Bernie Sanders political speech, was doing our part to solve our society's problems.

 It wasn't.
 And now we're paying for it.